Renormalization of scalar field theories in rational spacetime dimensions

-These were computed in \cite{6,7} and extended to the next order in \cite{10}.
-However, we evaluated them here as a check on the computation strategy outlined in the previous section before applying it to the odd power potentials.
+These were computed in \cite{8,9} and extended to the next order in \cite{12}.
+We evaluated them here as a check on our computation method before applying it to the odd power potentials.
 While there was a mismatch in the one loop terms of the $n$~$=$~$7$ theory it occurs first at two loops for $n$~$=$~$6$.
 Therefore we expect that the first occurrence of the mismatch for $n$~$=$~$5$ will be at two loops.
 For $n$~$=$~$8$ the $\beta$-function has a similar structure to $n$~$=$~$6$ since